Control Review: Like walking through an expertly crafted nightmare

 Highlights

-Supernatural themed action games seem to have a specific type and it seems Remedy Entertainment’s new game Control falls in that category.
-To start off, Control is defined as a third-person action game that mixes supernatural abilities such as telekinesis and levitation with gunplay.
-It’s trailer showed curious gameplay which may have left many intrigued.
+Supernatural themed action games seem to have a specific type, and Remedy Entertainment’s new game Control falls in that category.
+It is defined as a third-person action game that mixes supernatural abilities such as telekinesis and levitation with gunplay.
+Its trailer showed curious gameplay which may have left many intrigued.
 And on playing the game, I can say it is justifiably so.
 Control‘s storyline follows Jessie Faden (played by Courtney Hope), who is the protagonist of the game.
 She turns up at the mysterious Federal Bureau of Control (FBC), which is a government agency to tackle supernatural situations.

 The game is now out on PlayStation 4, Xbox One and PC as an Epic Game Store exclusive.
-The Standard Digital edition costs $59.99 which is the same as the Standard Retail price.
-The Retail Deluxe Edition that comes with Future Pak packaging costs $79.99 and is only available for PlayStation 4 and Xbox One.
-There is a Digital Deluxe Edition as well that costs $79.99 and is only available for PlayStation 4.
+The Standard Digital edition costs Rs 3,499, which is the same as the Standard Retail price on PlayStation 4 and Xbox One.
+The Retail Deluxe Edition that comes with Future Pak packaging costs Rs 4,499, and is only available for PlayStation 4 and Xbox One.
+There is a Digital Deluxe Edition as well that costs Rs 4,499, and is only available for PlayStation 4.
+The game can be purchased for PC on the Epic Game Store for $22.99 which translates to Rs 1,650.
 Now I have been playing the game for some days now, and here’s my review of Control.

 Graphics, Music and Cinematics